jmagaram/rescript-extras/README.md

 ## Literal

 Functors to create **`Literal`** types of various kinds using **`MakeString`** and **`MakeInt`** and others.
-Includes built-in literals for `True`, `False`, `Null`, and `Undefined`.
+Includes built-in literals for `True`, `False`, and `Null`.
 You can create literals from reference types, and provide a custom equality operator to do things like case-insensitive string comparison.
 This implementation is completely type safe because each literal is its own unique type; you can't just cast any string to a "yes" for example.

 ## Option